MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-the-office-2016-deployment-tool.md

 </Configuration>
 ```

 This file was created with the Office Customization Tool for Click-to-Run.
-For more details on the app settings, we recommend browsing the options in the tool itself.
+For more details on the app preferences, we recommend browsing the options in the tool itself.

-Note: When Office is installed, the app settings defined in the configuration file are applied to all existing users of the device and any new users added to the device in the future.
+Note: When Office is installed, the app preferences defined in the configuration file are applied to all existing users of the device and any new users added to the device in the future.

-## Apply application settings to an existing installation of Office 365 ProPlus
+## Apply application preferences to an existing installation of Office 365 ProPlus

-You can apply new application settings to client computers that already have Office 365 ProPlus installed without changing any other deployment setting.
-To do so, create a configuration file that contains application settings and then run the ODT in **customize** mode.
-Customize mode ignores all other settings in the configuration file except application settings.
+You can apply new application preferences to client computers that already have Office 365 ProPlus installed without changing any other deployment setting.
+To do so, create a configuration file that contains application preferences and then run the ODT in **customize** mode.
+Customize mode ignores all other settings in the configuration file except application preferences.

 1. Use the steps in [define application preferences](overview-of-the-office-customization-tool-for-click-to-run.md#define-application-preferences) to create the configuration file.
 2. From a command prompt, run the ODT executable in customize mode with a reference to the configuration file you just created.
-In the following example, the configuration file is named **installappsettings.xml**:
+In the following example, the configuration file is named **installapppreferences.xml**:

- `setup.exe /customize installappsettings.xml`
+ `setup.exe /customize installapppreferences.xml`

-You must run the executable from the client computer on which you want to apply the app settings and you must have local administrator permissions on that computer.
-Note that when using customize mode, the app settings defined in the configuration file are applied to all existing users of the device and any new users added to the device in the future.
-If you apply application settings when Office apps are running, the settings will be applied when Office is next restarted.
+You must run the executable from the client computer on which you want to apply the app preferences and you must have local administrator permissions on that computer.
+Note that when using customize mode, the app preferences defined in the configuration file are applied to all existing users of the device and any new users added to the device in the future.
+If you apply application preferences when Office apps are running, the preferences will be applied when Office is next restarted.

 ## Create an App-V package for Office 365 ProPlus
 <a name="BKMK_createanappvpackage"> </a>